whenslunch/azureml-no-tabi/1.deploy-ext-hf-model/README.md

 ## 2. Create Azure ML Environment

 There are several ways to create an Azure ML Environment, including using either curated or custom environments, etc. and either through the Portal or programmatically.
-I decided to use a pre-created base image then install needed components.
-I also assembled the Environment through the Portal.
+I chose the latter.

 First, I found in the Microsoft image repo a base image for GPU inferencing: mcr.microsoft.com/azureml/minimal-ubuntu22.04-py39-cuda11.8-gpu-inference:20241216.v1.
 The presence of the Nvidia CUDA driver is key.

-Requirements.txt layers on the required libraries for the Flux NF4 model.
+I created a config.yml file for conda, including the required libraries for the Flux NF4 model.
 Pinning the version numbers is important if you don't want mysterious model crashes.

-Once the image is created, it was uploaded to my own Azure Container Registry.

-In the Portal, under Environments, click Create.

-Settings:
-- Name: some relevant name
-- Select environment source: "use existing docker image with optional conda file"
-- Container registry image path: docker pull link to ACR image

-Customize:
-- Since everything was in the image already, I didn't need conda to do anything more, so left blank

-Go through Tags and Review tabs, then Create.
+Note - I'm not sure where I missed it in the docs, but doing it this way I had an environment container crash because it lacked "azureml-inference-server-http" in the conda config file, and had to add it manually for it to work.

+The script then takes all of these arguments and an environment definition in Azure ML as opposed to an actual environment.
+The actual environment build gets triggered with the deployment job as you'll see later.
+Or, if you really wanted to you could manually force a build in the Azure ML Portal Environment page.

 ## 3. Write scoring script